 Pupils should know: Physical health and fitness The characteristics and mental and physical benefits of an active lifestyle.
-The importance of building regular exercise into daily and weekly routines and how to achieve this; e.g. walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise.
-The risks associated with an inactive lifestyle (including obesity).
-How and when to seek support including which adults to speak to in school if they are worried about their health.
-Pupils should know: Healthy eating What constitutes a healthy diet (including understanding calories and other nutritional content).
+The importance of building regular exercise into daily and weekly routines and Healthy eating Pupils should know: What constitutes a healthy diet (including understanding calories and other nutritional content).
 The principles of planning and preparing a range of healthy meals.
 The characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health).
-Pupils should know: Drugs, alcohol and tobacco The facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.
-Pupils should know: How to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
+Drugs, alcohol and tobacco Pupils should know: The facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.
+Health and prevention Pupils should know: How to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
 About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer.
-Health and prevention The importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn.
+The importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn.
 About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist.
-About personal hygiene and germs including bacteria, viruses, how they are About personal hygiene and germs including bacteria, viruses, now they are spread and treated, and the importance of hand washing.
+About personal hygiene and germs including bacteria, viruses, how they are spread and treated, and the importance of hand washing.
 The facts and science relating to allergies, immunisation and vaccination.
-Pupils should know: Basic first aid How to make a clear and efficient call to emergency services if necessary.
+Basic first aid Pupils should know: How to make a clear and efficient call to emergency services if necessary.
 Concepts of basic first-aid, for example dealing with common injuries, including head injuries.

-Pupils should know:

-Changing adolescent body Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+Pupils should know: Changing adolescent body Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
 About menstrual wellbeing including the key facts about the menstrual cycle.

-A A A ATA A ATA A A A A A F